boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 If the customer has funded their side of the channel but there are not at least `required_confirmations` confirmations, wait until there are before proceeding.

 If it is a dual-funded channel, the merchant funds their side of the channel using the `addFunding` entrypoint and waits for that operation to confirm.
-The source of this transfer operation must be equal to the `merchant_address` specified in the contract's initial storage, with the transfer amount being exactly equal to `merchFunding`.
+The source of this transfer operation must be the `merchant_address` specified in the contract's initial storage, with the transfer amount being exactly equal to `merchFunding`.

 At this point, the merchant checks the contract storage and ensure that `status` is set to `OPEN` (denoted as `1`), meaning the funding is locked in.
 When this status has at least `required_confirmations` confirmations, the merchant will send `open_m` to the customer.